hammerheim-game/hammerheim-rules/3-warbands.md

 Dwarven warbands (not Hired swords) then both parties will count as having distrusted alliance even if both Parties have the same alliance type.
-Excellent Sight: Elves have eyesight unmatched by mere humans.
-All the Elves in a Forest-Walker Warband can spot Hidden enemies from twice as far away as other warriors (i.e. twice their Initiative in inches).
 Forest Folks: The Wood Elves spend their entire lives in the confines of their forest, to represent this all Wood Elves have the following: